-- DAFs are easy to create (most DAFs are created by completing a brief application);
+- Easy to create (most DAFs are created by completing a brief application).

-- Most organizations that sponsor DAF programs accept contributions of not only cash, but also marketable securities and may accept real property and closely-held business interests;
+- Accept a variety of gifts.
+Most organizations that sponsor DAF programs accept contributions of not only cash, but also illiquid assets such as marketable. securities, real estate property, and closely-held business interests

-- Many DAF programs offer an array of investment options and support a variety of grantmaking approaches;
+- Many DAF programs support a variety of grantmaking approaches and allow donors to support multiple charities over time.

-- Donors frequently contribute appreciated assets because they are allowed a deduction for the full value of the gift while avoiding recognizing the capital gain when the Sponsor sells the contributed assets; and
+- Donors frequently contribute appreciated assets because they are allowed a deduction for the full value of the gift while avoiding any capital gain when the sponsor sells the contributed assets.

 - A gift to a DAF is a gift to a public charity, which qualifies for maximum deductibility.